Loading...

 Portion Control

-Start by reducing the portion size of chapati and malai kofta in your meal.
-This can help manage the amount of carbohydrates consumed at one time.
+Start by reducing the portion size of chapati and malai kofta you consume at one sitting.
+Smaller portions can help in moderating blood sugar levels.

-Add a source of lean protein to your meal such as grilled chicken, tofu, or lentils.
-Protein can help stabilize blood sugar levels by slowing the absorption of carbohydrates.
+Pair your meal with a source of lean protein, such as grilled chicken, tofu, or lentils.
+Protein helps stabilize blood sugar levels.

 Healthy Fats